lywang3081/lywang3081.github.io/_pages/about.md

 Recent News
 ======
 * 2024/02  Our continual learning survey is accepted by IEEE TPAMI.
-* 2023/12  Our paper is featured as the cover story of NMI.
+* 2023/12  Our paper is featured as the cover article of NMI.
 * 2023/11  One paper is published in Nature Machine Intelligence.
 * 2023/10  One paper is accepted by the IMOL workshop in NeurIPS 2023.
 * 2023/09  Two papers are accepted by NeurIPS 2023 (with one spotlight).